-Amount of obligated funds,
+- Amount of obligated funds,

 - Total estimated award amount,

 - Program Description, or

 - Period of performance.

 - c.
 Proposed bilateral amendments provided through the IPN Portal are not effective until the Recipient and the AO sign the amendment.
 Additional policy guidance and specific instructions for registering with the IPN Portal can be found in ADS 303max, USAID Implementing Partner Notices (IPN) Portal.
 AOs and A&A specialists are responsible for registering with the IPN Portal, processing the IPN Portal amendments under their respective awards, and completing GLAAS requirements in accordance with this policy.

 - d.
 AOs must insert the applicable provision "USAID Implementing Partner Notices (IPN) Portal for Assistance (July 2014)" from ADS 303maa, Standard Provisions for U.S. Nongovernmental Recipients or ADS 303mab, Standard Provisions for Non-U.S. Nongovernmental Organizations, and ADS 303mat, Standard Provisions for Fixed Amount Awards to Nongovernmental Organizations in all solicitations and resulting awards.

-303.3.32 Trafficking in Persons (TIP) Effective Date: 12/29/2022 a.
+Trafficking in Persons (TIP)

+a.
 Requirements

-The mandatory standard provision on trafficking in persons is included in ADS 303maa, Standard Provisions for U.S. Nongovernmental Organizations, ADS 303mab, Standard Provisions for Non-U.S. Nongovernmental Organizations, and ADS 303mat, Standard Provisions for Fixed Amount Awards to NGOs.
-The provision ensures USAID compliance with various legislative requirements intended to ensure that U.S. Government acquisition and assistance actions are not tainted by trafficking in persons, such as the Trafficking Victims Protection Act of 2000 and Section 1704(a) of the National Defense Authorization Act for Fiscal Year 2013 (Pub.
+The mandatory standard provision on trafficking in persons ensures USAID compliance with various legislative requirements intended to ensure that U.S. Government acquisition and assistance actions are not tainted by trafficking in persons, such as the Trafficking Victims Protection Act of 2000 and Section 1704(a) of the National Defense Authorization Act for Fiscal Year 2013 (Pub.
 L. 112-239, enacted January 2, 2013).
 The provision reflects the U.S. Government's policy against human trafficking and lists specific trafficking in persons-related prohibitions and requirements that are mandatory for both U.S. and non-U.S. recipients.